Welcome to CS 171!

-To provide the best possible online learning experience during live classes, we have limited enrollment in the course.
+We have limited enrollment in the course to provide the best possible online learning experience during live classes.

-College Students: If you are interested in joining this course, please complete homework 0 (HW 0), which is posted on Canvas (under Modules).
+College Students: If you are interested in joining this course, please complete homework 0 (HW 0), posted on Canvas (under Modules).
 HW 0 includes the enrollment survey, which automatically enters you into the enrollment lottery.
-The deadline for filling out the enrollment survey is Aug.
+You must fill out the enrollment survey by Aug.
 24th (midnight), and you will be notified about the results by Aug.
 25th.
-If you are offered a spot in the class, you have to formally accept the spot (by replying to the email) and request enrollment on my.harvard by the end of the day of Aug.
+If you are offered a spot in the class, you have to formally accept the spot (by replying to the email) and complete enrollment on my.harvard by the end of the day of Aug.
 25th.
 Otherwise, we will offer your spot to a student on the waitlist.
 The lottery is random, with a slight boost for seniors and CS concentrators.

 In preparation for the weekly programming labs, you will read chapters in the following textbook: